roman-milk/roman-milk.github.io/brandi-and-kelly.md

  "I said 'spread em', unless you want me to pull those nipple rings even harder," Cindy warned.
 She decided to try it anyway and lifted Brandi onto tiptoe by tugging on both nipple rings.

  "Damn that's a close shaved pussy and more rings too!
 You're quite the little slave, aren't you, Brandi dear.
 Am I missing anything, a tat or brand or something else?
 Kevin must have trained you well for you to accept all this."
-Report_Story #4